Hamas has given no sign it would abide by ceasefire, Foreign Secretary says

 Participants also chanted “from the river to the sea, Palestine will be free”, despite controversy around the slogan’s meaning.

+Cries of “Allahu akbar”, the Arabic phrase for “God is great”, also rang out.

+Counter demonstrations also took place in London, with dozens of people with Union flags standing close to the Cenotaph on Whitehall.

-The Metropolitan Police has said that officers will intervene if protesters use the word “jihad” in chants in London over the weekend.
+Ahead of the pro-Palestine demonstration, the Met had said that officers would intervene if protesters use the word “jihad” in chants in London over the weekend.

-Kyle Gordon, who is leading the force’s command team, told a press briefing ahead of the weekend that, following an intervention, officers would gather information and report back before a decision is taken in collaboration with its counter-terrorism unit to determine “what the best course of action is”.
+Kyle Gordon, who is leading the force’s command team, told a press briefing that, following an intervention, officers would gather information and report back before a decision is taken in collaboration with its counter-terrorism unit to determine “what the best course of action is”.